Alluxio/alluxio/docs/en/api/Java-API.md

 * [CapacityBasedDeterministicHashPolicy](https://docs.alluxio.io/os/javadoc/{{site.ALLUXIO_MAJOR_VERSION}}/alluxio/client/block/policy/CapacityBasedDeterministicHashPolicy.html)

   > This policy is a combination of DeterministicHashPolicy and CapacityBaseRandomPolicy.
-  > It ensures each block is always assigned to the same worker.
-Additionally, provided that block
+  > It ensures each block is always assigned to the same set of workers.
+Additionally, provided
-  > requests follow a uniform distribution, they are assigned to each worker with a probability
+  > that block requests follow a uniform distribution, they are assigned to each worker with a probability
   > equal to the worker's normalized capacity.
+The number of workers that a block can be assigned
+  > to can be specified by `alluxio.user.ufs.block.read.location.policy.deterministic.hash.shards`.
   >
   > This policy is useful when CapacityBaseRandomPolicy causes too many replicas across multiple
   > workers, and one wish to limit the number of replication, in a way similar to